-This work consists of furnishing, erecting, grouting, and installing precast concrete elements for abutments and pier caps including all necessary materials, equipment, and closure pours to complete the work as shown in the Plan.
+This work consists of furnishing, erecting, grouting, filling with SCC, and installing precast concrete elements for abutments, wingwalls, pier caps, pier bases and pier walls, including all necessary materials, equipment, and closure pours to complete the work as shown in the Plan.

 In order to meet the required curing time, all precast elements shall be fabricated before the starting of pile driving for the "Accelerated Bridge Construction" (ABC) required schedule for this project.
-Contractor shall plan the production of the precast concrete element for abutments and piers with the precast element supplier(s) to meet the ABC schedule for this project.
+Contractor shall plan the production of the precast concrete element for abutments, wingwalls and piers with the precast element supplier(s) to meet the ABC schedule for this project.

-SB-8.7 Materials
+SB-12.1 Materials

-A. The concrete for the precast elements shall be MnDOT mix 3Y43.
+A. The concrete for the precast elements shall be Mn/DOT mix 3Y43.